Lita Roza

-Lilian Patricia Lita Roza (14 March 1926 – 14 August 2008) was an English singer best known for her 1953 recording "(How Much Is) That Doggie in the Window?", which reached No. 1 on the UK Singles Chart.
-She was the first British woman to have a No. 1 hit in the UK chart.
+Lilian Patricia Roza (14 March 1926 – 14 August 2008) was an English singer best known for her 1953 recording "(How Much Is) That Doggie in the Window?", which reached No. 1 on the UK Singles Chart.

 Early life

-Lilian Patricia Lita Roza was born in Liverpool on 14 March 1926, the eldest of seven children.
+Lilian Patricia Roza was born in Liverpool on 14 March 1926, the eldest of seven children to Francis Vincent Roza, a Spanish-born marine engineer and part-time musician, and Elizabeth Anne Roza, who was English.
 She began work at an early age to support the family.
 She owed her sultry looks and passion to her father, an amateur accordionist and pianist of Filipino descent who played in Liverpool nightclubs.

 Career

 At the age of 12, she saw an advert in the local newspaper for juvenile dancers and passed the audition.
-She took to the stage at that age in a pantomime, and by the time she was 15, was working with the comedian and fellow Merseysider Ted Ray.
-When she was 16, she answered an advertisement and got a job as a singer in the "New Yorker" club in Southport for £5 per week.
+By the time she was 15, was working with the comedian and fellow Merseysider Ted Ray.
+A year later, she answered an advertisement and got a job as a singer in the "New Yorker" club in Southport for £5 per week.
 Soon afterwards she signed up with the Harry Roy Orchestra in London, moving on to work with other bands of the era, including that of Edmundo Ros.

 By the time she was 18, Roza had left show business, married an American and moved to Miami, Florida.
 However, the marriage did not last, and shortly after the Second World War, she returned to the United Kingdom.
-In 1950, she became the lead female singer with the Ted Heath Band, and by 1954, had achieved enough public acclaim to leave the band and pursue a solo recording career.
-She appeared as a lounge singer in the 1955 film Cast a Dark Shadow.
+In 1950, she became the lead female singer with the Ted Heath band, and by 1954, had achieved enough public acclaim to leave the band and pursue a solo recording career.
+She appeared as a lounge singer in the 1955 film Cast a Dark Shadow, where she sang "Leave Me Alone".

 Roza's "(How Much Is) That Doggie in the Window?", a cover version of Patti Page's original, was the peak of her career, topping the UK Singles Chart.
-It made her the first British woman to have a No. 1 hit in the UK chart.
-Further covers of "Hey There" and "Jimmy Unknown" gave her small hits in the mid-1950s.
+It made her the first British female singer to have a No. 1 hit in the UK chart.
 Roza disliked her hit single so much that she never performed it live.
+Her covers of the songs "Hey There" and "Jimmy Unknown" became minor hits in the mid-1950s.

 She remained a top UK recording artist during the remainder of the 1950s and was voted the Top British Female Singer in the New Musical Express poll winners' charts from 1951 to 1955.
 Melody Maker readers also voted her its Top Girl Singer in the dance band section of the poll in 1951 and 1952.

 Roza made three appearances in UK heats for the Eurovision Song Contest selection in 1957, 1959 and 1960.
-On 14 March 2001, the Liverpool Wall of Fame was inaugurated opposite the Cavern Club on Mathew Street in Liverpool with Roza's presiding at the ceremony.
+On 14 March 2001, the Liverpool Wall of Fame was inaugurated by Roza, located opposite the Cavern Club on Mathew Street in Liverpool.

 On 28 November 2002, she gave her last public performance on Radio Merseyside.
-A 22 track The Best of Lita Roza was released in 2007.